-Peak seal abundance, as measured by the single greatest count of harbor seals at the Jenner haul-out, was on July 20 (287 seals).
-Using the average number of seals hauled out by month, seal abundance at Jenner was greatest in July and lowest in October (Figure 2).
-Baseline surveys were not conducted after October, however even when including observations during monthly topographic surveys during November and December, average seal abundance was still lowest in October.
-Using counts during June and July to represent the typical time of peak seal abundance on land, the average number of seals in 2022 during this period was similar to previous years, and slightly below the overall average for the previous eleven years (Figure 3).
-Like previous years there were fewer seals present during closed
+Peak seal abundance, as measured by the single greatest count of harbor seals at the Jenner haul-out, was on July 10 (258 seals).
+Using the average number of seals hauled out by month, seal abundance at Jenner was greatest in May and lowest in October (Figure 2).
+Using counts during June and July to represent the typical time of peak seal abundance on land, the average number of seals in 2024 during this period was the lowest recorded in the previous thirteen years (Figure 3).
+Seal abundance was slightly lower during closed and perched mouth conditions compared to open river mouth conditions (Figure 4).

 Figure 2.
-The average number of harbor seals hauled out at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) as counted during 2022 baseline surveys by month.
-Error bars represent \pm 1 standard error and sample size for calculating the mean (n) is shown in the bottom of each bar.
+The average number of harbor seals hauled out at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) as counted during 2024 baseline surveys by month.
+Error bars represent ± 1 standard error and sample size for calculating the mean (n) is shown in the bottom of each bar.

 Figure 3.
 Average number of harbor seals hauled out during baseline surveys in June and July at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) by year.
-The eleven-year (2011-2021) average of abundance during this period (207 seals) is represented by the horizontal line.
-Error bars represent \pm 1 s.e. and sample size to calculate the mean (n) is shown in the bottom of each bar.
+The thirteen-year (2011-2023) average of abundance during this period (206 seals) is represented by the horizontal line.
+Error bars represent $\pm$ 1 s.e. and sample size to calculate the mean (n) is shown in the bottom of each bar.

 Figure 4.
-Comparison of the average number of harbor seals hauled out during baseline surveys in 2022 and the eleven-year average (2011-2021) at the Jenner haul-out (Russian River mouth at Goat Rock State Beach) by river mouth condition.
-Error bars represent ± 1 s.e. and sample size to calculate the mean (n) is shown in the bottom of each bar.
+Comparison of the average number of harbor seals hauled out during baseline surveys by year and river mouth condition at the Jenner haul-out (Russian River mouth at Goat Rock State Beach).
+Error bars represent $\pm 1$ s.e. and sample size to calculate the mean (n) is shown in the bottom of each bar.